Lockdown tensions: Settling ongoing neighbour disputes during the pandemic

 Relationships with neighbours can be notoriously fraught.
 Living next to someone who annoys you (whether intentionally or not) can be incredibly difficult and over time people can start obsessing over what started out as a relatively minor issue.

-Common causes of disputes with neighbours
+Common causes of neighbour disputes

 The first step is to try and discuss the problem politely and informally with your neighbour.
 Explain your point of view as calmly as you can and ask them if they could help to improve the situation in a mutually agreeable way.